CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Introduction

-Consequently, disc evolution models have been used to explore the evolution of the inner disc C/H, O/H and C/O ratios due to the successive enhancement of \ce{H2O}, \ce{CO2}, and then finally hydrocarbons (such as \ce{CH4}) and CO, by drifting pebbles \citep[e.g.][]{Booth_2017}.
-This happens since the ices of these molecules have increasingly large binding energies and thus snowlines at increasingly large radii.
-Therefore, they are deposited by desorption from drifting pebbles successively further from the star, whence they then take longer to be advected into the inner disc by the gas.
-The absolute timing of these phases may vary however, for example as a function of stellar mass, since lower mass stars have correspondingly cooler discs, closer in snowlines, and shorter timescales for transport \citep{Mah_2023}.
+Consequently, disc evolution models have been used to explore the evolution of the C/H, O/H, and C/O ratios in the inner disc due to the successive enhancement of \ce{H2O}, \ce{CO2}, and then finally hydrocarbons (such as \ce{CH4}) and CO by drifting pebbles \citep[e.g.][]{Booth_2017}.
+This happens because the ices of these molecules have increasingly large binding energies and therefore have snow lines at increasingly large radii.
+This means that these molecules are deposited by desorption from drifting pebbles successively further from the star, and then take longer to be advected into the inner disc by the gas.
+However, the absolute timing of these phases may vary, for example as a function of stellar mass, as lower-mass stars have correspondingly cooler discs, closer-in snow lines, and shorter timescales for transport \citep{Mah_2023}.